Best Crypto Cards in Colombia (2026)

 Binance has strong presence in Colombia with P2P and direct services.
 Bybit and Crypto.com serve under LATAM/global coverage.
 Bitso (Mexico-founded) operates in Colombia.
 KAST and RedotPay serve under global coverage.

-Colombia's sandbox approach is among the most progressive in LATAM.
-The regulatory direction is welcoming.
+Colombia's sandbox approach is among the most progressive in LATAM, now combined with strengthened reporting requirements.

 Tax Treatment of Card Rewards in Colombia